 On the background appears Jose Nieto Velazquez, marshal at court and perhaps relative of the painter, immortalized as about to take part in a performance in progress, while moving the curtain that acts as a curtain.
 This figure thus introduces light from the bottom of the composition, which is at the same time illuminated from the front.

 The environment in which the scene takes place seems to be that of the artist’s studio, we can observe some paintings hanging on the walls and the large spaces available for the pose.
 Velázquez portrays himself with the Red Cross of the Order of Santiago, later added to the painting on the occasion of the award of the honor.

 Las Meninas thus becomes a multiple portrait of the royal family and the entire court, including the official painter.
 The extraordinary play of reflections and the composition of the work itself involve the spectator in the scene and project him inside the painting.
 Velázquez seems, therefore, to reflect on the very act of representation, understood as a sort of mimesis of a real space contiguous to ours and rendered through a living and realistic atmosphere.

 Our guides during the tour will stop in this particular painting and tell you some stories about it and of course about the period when it was painted.
 After this they will bring a mirror to see the painting backwards where you could appreciate some extraordinary things that might not be seen in the front.

-Backwards to the painting you will see Velazquez as a right handed when in real life he was a left handed, or whilst watching the painting in the front you’ll watch it properly but backwards to it through a mirror you might see it in a different way like unfocused.
+Backwards to the painting you will see Velazquez as a right handed when in real life he was a left handed, or whilst looking at the painting from the front, José Nieto and the other characters on the right seem out of focus but not so much through the mirror.

 This painting shows Queen Isabella dictating her will days before her death.